vinodsinghjnu/vinodsinghjnu.github.io/_pages/publications.md

 ### Book Chapters:

-  * Vinod Kumar Singh, "Emerging role of Artificial intelligence in precision oncology",  In: Gupta A. K., (eds) Computational Methods and Applications in Healthcare Domain, 2022, *CRC Press, Taylor \& Francis* (Accepted, In Press).
+  * **Vinod Kumar Singh**, "Emerging role of Artificial intelligence in precision oncology",  In: Gupta A. K., (eds) Computational Methods and Applications in Healthcare Domain, 2022, *CRC Press, Taylor \& Francis* (Accepted, In Press).